rlauer6/make-cpan-dist/README.md

 In order to possibly share some of these modules (or some might say inflict them on an unwary public ;-) ) and to use a more modern Perl toolchain (`cpanm`) to vendor libraries for use with AWS Lambdas, I've recently needed a quick and easy CPAN distribution creation utility.
 Hence this project.

 # The Goal

 The goal is to take a set of Perl modules and possibly (hopefully) tests and _automatically_ create a CPAN distribution.
-The _automatic_ part is key, as I'd like this to simply be the tail end of a CI/CD pipeline.
+The _automatic_ part is key, as I'd like this to simply be the tail end of a CI/CD pipeline for various projects.

 To be clear, __this is not a comprehensive CPAN distribution creation utility__ and almost certainly will not work for more complex Perl